Greenland: Norse settlement

-Thule culture (1300–present)
+Thule culture

 The Thule people are the ancestors of the current Greenlandic population.
 No genes from the Palaeo-Inuit Dorset culture have been found in the present population of Greenland.
 The Thule culture migrated eastward from what is now known as Alaska around 1000 AD, reaching Greenland around 1300.
-The Thule culture was the first to introduce to Greenland such technological innovations as dog sleds and toggling harpoons.
+The Paleo-Eskimos had been completely replaced by the Thule people (the ancestors of the Inuit), who were descended from people of the Birnirk culture of Siberia.
+The Thule culture was the first to introduce technological innovations such as dog sleds and toggling harpoons to Greenland.
 There is an account of contact and conflict with the Norse population, as told by the Inuit.
 It is republished in The Norse Atlantic Sagas, by Gwyn Jones.
 Jones reports that there is also an account of perhaps the same incident, of more doubtful provenance, told by the Norse side.